 - Spit out the sputum into the sample cup.

-- Keep coughing up sputum until the cup is filled to the marker (approximately one teaspoon).
+- Keep coughing up sputum until the cup is filled to the marker, which is approximately 1 teaspoon.

-- Write your name and the date on the cup label.
+- Write your name, your date of birth, and the date of collection on the cup label.

 Take the sample to the clinic or laboratory, as instructed.
-The sample can be refrigerated for up to 24 hours, if needed.
-Do not freeze it or store it at room temperature.
+The sample can be refrigerated for up to 24 hours if needed.
+Don’t freeze it or store it at room temperature.

 If you can’t cough up sputum, try breathing the steam from boiling water, or take a hot, steamy shower.
 The sputum must come from deep inside your lungs for the test to be accurate.